Delhi’s Flores, Oakdale’s Garcia and Harlan take second at state

 Pitman also had a good showing with a pair of state medalists.
 Isaiah Perez closed out his season with a fourth-place finish at 170, while freshman Izzy Tubera took seventh at 106.

 Hilmar’s Cody Rentrfo became the Yellowjackets’ first state medalist since 1992, taking seventh place at 182.
-Central Catholic’s Steven Abbate rounded out the area’s meadlists with a fifth-place showing at 138.
+Central Catholic’s Steven Abbate rounded out the area’s medalists with a fifth-place showing at 138.

 Two more area wrestlers were singled out as ambassadors of the sport as Golden Valley’s Brady Mello and Pitman’s Joseph La Rosa each received the CIF Sportsmanship Award for their bodies of work over the course of the two-day tournament.